matrix-org/synapse/README.rst

 This installs synapse, along with the libraries it uses, into ``$HOME/.local/lib/`` on Linux or ``$HOME/Library/Python/2.7/lib/`` on OSX.

+For reliable VoIP calls to be routed via this homeserver, you MUST configure a TURN server.
+See docs/turn-howto.rst for details.

 Troubleshooting Installation
 ----------------------------